 Find a Suitable Sublessee

 Remember that you are liable for your sublessee.
 Because of this, when searching for a subtenant, you’ll want to enter into an agreement with a responsible party that is as qualified as you.
 To make sure this happens, you’ll need to perform a series of steps that normal landlords would usually take.
 In other words, even if your intended sublessee is a friend, you don’t want to take their word as gold.
 Instead, run a background and credit check.
-This will let you know if the intended sublessee has any history of evictions or anything else that would
+This will let you know if the intended sublessee has any history of evictions or anything else that would disqualify them from subletting.

 When entering into a lease with a sublessee, you’ll need to make sure that the new tenant follows each rule set forth by your landlord and is legally bound to the provisions in the original lease.
 In addition, you’ll want to make sure that the lease covers every term necessary to protect you from liability, ensure that you receive timely payments, and are able to return to the property if that’s your intention.